Transmission

 Antibody-Dependent Enhancement

-After a person is infected with dengue, they develop an immune response to that dengue subtype.
+After a person is infected with dengue, they develop an immune response to that subtype.
 The immune response produces specific antibodies to that subtype-specific surface proteins that prevent the virus from binding to macrophage cells (the target cells that dengue viruses infect) and gaining entry.
 However, if another subtype of dengue virus infects the individual, the virus will activate the immune system to attack it as if it were the first subtype.
-The immune
+The immune system

 Scroll to Top